How to recognise the signs of excessive ear wax build-up

 Prevention – because prevention is always better than a cure!
 You can prevent ear wax build-up by avoiding wearing earphones and earplugs for prolonged periods, as well as not ‘over-cleaning’ your own ears and never sticking cotton buds or other implements in your ears – as this could actually push ear wax further into your ear canal.

 At home remedies – a pharmacist, GP or audiologist may prescribe you medical-grade olive oil ear drops, which can soften the wax and encourage small blockages to come our naturally.
-With three to four applications per day, excess ear wax should fall out over a period of about 2 weeks.

-Signs of infection or injury: Immediate Medical Attention
+Signs of infection or injury: immediate medical attention

 If you have any of the above symptoms of ear wax build-up, but are also experiencing: